 Yet, I always feel more academically invigorated and inspired to work more on my research.

 Last year I attended the Congress for the first time in the capacity of a PhD researcher.
 I also remember how stressful I was.

 Over the last year, however, I have become a bit more enriched in presenting as well as I have obtained new research experience, hence I feel more confident.
-After all, I have got a great topic to present here – social and spiritual capital formation in the village of Alšany.
+After all, I have got a great topic to present here – social and spiritual capital formation in a few Belarusian villages.
 Visiting it was one of the most enriching experiences as the researcher.
 Thus, honestly, I am looking forward to discussing the preliminary findings with other scholars.
 I will present how social capital relates to religious activity and the community benefits from it.